 Personally, I prefer to watch shows on a TV instead of a small phone or computer screen.
 Instead of being stuck with local TV channels, though, the Amazon Fire TV stick allows me to plug into the hotel TV and watch whatever I want to watch.

-The solution to accessing geo-restricted content while you’re traveling is to install a VPN on your Amazon Fire TV stick.
+The solution to accessing this blocked content while you’re traveling is to install a VPN on your Amazon Fire TV stick.
 Here’s what we’re going to cover:

 Thankfully, it’s a quick and easy process that I’m going to walk you through step-by-step in this tutorial.

 *Note: The links in this article may be affiliate links, which means that at no extra cost to you, I will be compensated if you choose to purchase any of these services.
 The benefit to you is that I’ve negotiated a bonus where you’ll receive an extra 3 months of free service when you sign on to ExpressVPN!

 How to Install a VPN on Amazon Fire TV Stick

 Take a moment to watch the walk through video on how to install a VPN on Amazon Fire TV below, or scroll down to read the full tutorial.